calimero-archive/docs/docs/getting_started/explorer.md

 - The number of transactions occured on that account
 - The amount of storage used
 - The native account balance currently on the account
-- The amount of validator stake used
+- The amount of validator stake used.
+This NEAR is actively being used to back a validator and secure the network.
+When you decide to unstake this NEAR, it will take some time to be shown in your Available Balance, as NEAR takes 3 epochs (~36 hours) to unstake.
 - The transaction hash details
 - The total amount of fungible tokens the account has
 -  The total amount of non fungible tokens the account has